dockovpn/dockovpn/README.md

 Sun Jun  9 08:56:12 2019 NOTE: After you download you client config, http server will be shut down!
  ```
 ## 2. Get client configuration
-Now, as your docker-openvpn is up and running you can go to `<your_host_public_ip>:8080` on your desktop or laptop and download your client configuration.
+Now, when your docker-openvpn is up and running you can go to `<your_host_public_ip>:8080` on your device and download ovpn client configuration.
-As soon as you have your config file downloaded you will see the following output in the console:<br>
+As soon as you have your config file downloaded, you will see the following output in the console:<br>
 ```
 Sun Jun  9 09:01:15 2019 Config http server has been shut down
 ```
 Import `client.ovpn` into your favourite openvpn client.
-In most cases it should be enough to just doubleclick on that file.
+In most cases it should be enough to just doubleclick or tap on that file.

 ## 3. Connect to your docker-openvpn container
 You should be able to see your newly added client configuration in the list of available configurations.
 Click on it, connection process should initiate and be established withing few seconds.

 Congratulations, now you're all set and can safely browse the internet.

+# Known issues
+1. Conrrently docker-openvpn works only if default network iterface is called eth0.
+[Issue#15](https://github.com/alekslitvinenk/docker-openvpn/issues/15)

 # Other resources
 [Contrubition Guidelines](https://github.com/alekslitvinenk/docker-openvpn/blob/master/CONTRIBUTING.md)<br>